Amitabh Mitra: As a surgeon

-As artist
+As an artist

 His present art is about the black township of Mdantsane, where he works at the Cecilia Makiwane Hospital.

 Mdantsane Breathing is his book on the art and poetry of Mdantsane.

 On 15 December 2018, Mitra received the Provincial Eastern Cape Minister of Art and Culture's Special Award in the category of Fine Arts for his continued dedication to South African Arts.

 Mitra gifted the charcoal portrait done by him of Neil Aggett on 21 March 2019 at the 13th Annual Neil Aggett Memorial Lecture at Kingswood College, Grahamstown.
-The lecture takes place each year to celebrate the life of Aggett and to honour his legacy.
-Mitra was a special guest at this year's lecture as he presented the school with a charcoal drawing that he drew of Aggett.
-This drawing is one very few visual representations of Aggett and will be displayed in the Kingswood College Museum.

-The University of Cape Town honors and commemorates woman heroes of anti-apartheid struggle which includes Cecilia Makiwane.
-A charcoal portrait of Cecilia Makiwane done by Mitra was exhibited at the Molly Blackburn Hall, University of Cape Town campus on 19 September 2019.
+The University of Cape Town honours and commemorates woman heroes of anti-apartheid struggle which includes Cecilia Makiwane.
+A charcoal portrait of Cecilia Makiwane done by Mitra was exhibited at the Molly Blackburn Hall, University of Cape Town campus, on 19 September 2019.

-Dr. Mitra lectures on aesthetic values of art in medicine and pushes actively to add art as a subject in the graduate curriculum of medicine and surgery in universities worldwide.
+Mitra lectures on aesthetic values of art in medicine and pushes actively to add art as a subject in the graduate curriculum of medicine and surgery in universities worldwide.
 He enjoys taking junior medical doctors on a tour to local galleries and allows a vibrant conversation between them and fellow artists.
 His core interests are on burnt out Accident and Emergency doctors and rejuvenating them through art.

-Dr. Mitra in an interview to Medbrief Africa mentioned, "Unfortunately, nobody’s yet quantified the number of emergency healthcare workers who’ve succumbed to or suffered from burnout, but it’s serious and way overdue -particularly among our youngsters."
+Mitra in an interview to Medbrief Africa mentioned, "Unfortunately, nobody's yet quantified the number of emergency healthcare workers who've succumbed to or suffered from burnout, but it's serious and way overdue -particularly among our youngsters."

-The 2021 National Arts Festival, Grahamstown, South Africa honored Dr. Mitra by making a short film on his visual art and reasons for fusing Arts with Medicine.
+The 2021 National Arts Festival, Grahamstown, South Africa honoured Mitra by making a short film on his visual art and reasons for fusing Arts with Medicine.

-As poet
+As a poet

 He translated the Bengali poetry of the late Prabhatkiran Bose, well known children's author in Bengal during the 1950s.

 Mitra's art and poetry on the township of Mdantsane, South Africa, was exhibited at the 2011 International Symposium for Poetry and Medicine and Hippocrates Prize for Poetry and Medicine Awards on Saturday, 7 May 2011, entitled Poems from Cecilia Makiwane Hospital.

 Splinters of a Mirage Dawn, An Anthology of Migrant Poetry of South Africa (co-edited with Naomi Nkealah) was short listed for the National Humanities and Social Sciences Award, South Africa, 2016.
-Dr. Mitra's latest poetry book, Anarchy and the Sea encompassing Covid 19 feelings, violence and trauma he encounters in Emergency Medicine and impasto seascapes of violent storms he paints are reflected in this coffee table book.
+Mitra's latest poetry book, Anarchy and the Sea encompassing COVID-19 feelings, violence and trauma he encounters in Emergency Medicine and impasto seascapes of violent storms he paints are reflected in this coffee table book.
 This book will be launched in the prestigious National Art Festival, Grahamstown, South Africa on 14 July 2021.